kwhat/legume/README.md

    Commands:
      start    Start the worker
      stop     Stop the worker
-     restart  Restart the worker
-     reload   Reload the worker configuration
 ```

 To start the daemon, simply call `./bin/legumed start`.
 If you would like to start a background process,